NVIDIA/NVFlare/nvflare/fuel/utils/fobs/README.rst

 must be registered for the class.
 A few decomposers for commonly used classes are pre-registered with the module.

+FOBS supports enum types by registering decomposers automatically for all classes that are subclasses of :code:`Enum`.

 FOBS throws :code:`TypeError` exception when it encounters an object with no decomposer registered.
 For example,
 ::